rodneyshupe/Cookbook/Recipes/Desserts/MasonJarIceCream.rst

    thickens and almost doubles in size, 4 to 5 minutes.
 It should be opaque and easily coat the back of a wooden spoon.
 2. Freeze for 3 hours, or until hardened.
-Scoop out ice cream with a spoon and serve with your favorite ice cream toppings.
+Scoop out ice cream with a spoon and serve with your favourite ice cream toppings.